LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This connectivity makes it possible to make the device compatible with the unified sensor ecosystem using a separate interface software [@VoltcraftGM70Rest] executable on the host (+pc).
 However, it does not offer the range of functions that the unified sensor firmware offers.

 Another option is a custom interface board between the meter and the PC.
 This is a good option as many modern (+pc)s or (+sbc)s no longer offer an physical *RS232* interface.
-As with the other sensors, this interface consists of your *Raspberry-Pi Pico* with an additional level shifter.
+As with the other sensors, this interface consists of a *Raspberry-Pi Pico* with an additional level shifter.

 The teslameter is connected to the microcontroller using two free (+gpio)s in (+uart) mode.
-The firmware was adapted using a separate build configuration.
+The firmware is adapted using a separate build configuration.
-In order to be able to read and correctly interpret the data from the microcontoller, the serial protocol of the sensor was implemented in a customised version of the *CustomSensor* class \ref{lst:CustomSensorClass}.
+In order to be able to read and correctly interpret the data from the microcontoller, the serial protocol of the sensor is implemented in a customised version of the *CustomSensor* class \ref{lst:CustomSensorClass}.

 This software or hardware integration can be carried out on any other measuring device with a suitable communication interface and a known protocol thanks to the modular design.